sourcegraph/about/blogposts/introducing-sourcegraph-server-2-3.md

 Search code over all of your company's repositories, save and reuse common search queries and scopes, and do it all more quickly with style.
 This release also includes previews of diff/commit search and author/date filters, which help you debug issues and find usage examples in your company’s code.

-Sourcegraph Server gives the power of [great code search](/products/code-search) to every developer at your company, so you can ship better code faster.
+Sourcegraph gives the power of [great code search](https://docs.sourcegraph.com/user/search) to every developer at your company, so you can ship better code faster.
 It runs securely in your own network and is easy to install and upgrade.

 Ready to install or upgrade?
-**Install [Sourcegraph Server 2.3](/docs/server)** with a single command to get great code search today.
-Current customers can [upgrade now](/docs/server).
+**Install [Sourcegraph 2.3](https://docs.sourcegraph.com)** with a single command to get great code search today.
+Current customers can [update now](https://docs.sourcegraph.com/admin/updates).

-Key highlights of Sourcegraph Server 2.3:
+Key highlights of Sourcegraph 2.3:
 * [Better GitHub.com and GitHub Enteprise integration](#better-githubcom-and-github-enterprise-integration)
 * [Light color theme](#light-color-theme)
 * [Organizations](#organizations)